I read the announcement

 only a few other cars, if any.
 I pulled into the gravel driveway and went in to

-made; they seemed to know each other; they welcomed me.
-We talked about our writing passion.
-We shared past writing experiences and our expectations of
+find a small group of friendly writers at a table.
+I sat down; we introduced ourselves; they seemed to know each other; they welcomed me.
+We talked about our writing passions, shared writing experiences and our expectations of

 the club.
 This is heaven, I thought.
 I left inspired and grateful.